 An intelligent card is a physical card with an embedded, built-in chip serving as a security token.
-They are usually similar to the size and can be made from metal or plastic like a driver’s license or credit cards.
+They are usually similar in size and can be made from metal or plastic-like a driver’s license or credit card.
 You link to a reader either through direct physical contact or a short-term wireless networking protocol like recognition of radio frequencies or close-field communication.
 A microcontroller or a built-in memory chip may be the chip on a smart card.

 Uses of Smart Card